 I am interested in how animals navigate in their natural habitats, the information content in the environment they use, the sensory structures they have and the central processing units that allow them to memorise, integrate and recall information.

-My research has largely focused on ants to take advantage of the inter- and intra-specific variation in size, in locomotion, in tasks and also in the different ecological and temporal niches they occupy.
+My research has largely focused on insects to take advantage of the inter- and intra-specific variation in size, in locomotion, in tasks and also in the different ecological and temporal niches they occupy.

 I have a keen interest in photography and love to experiment with macro-photography when time permits.
 Some of my pictures are here.

-- 2015 – present.
+- 2015–2018.
 ARC Future Fellow, Department of Biological Sciences, Macquarie University, Sydney

 - 2012-2014.
 ARC Fellow (DECRA), Research School of Biology, Australian National University, Canberra